Network Information System (NIS) is

 The output of the first command should resemble the

-contents of /var/yp/netgroup
+contents of /var/yp/netgroup.
+The second

 command only produces output if host-specific netgroups were